Nov05/Slidify-CN_Cities/README.md

 # Slidify-CN_Cities

-The R Slidify representation contains 8 pages, 1 cover page, 1 page with a Plotly interactive map and 6 pages with text/code.
+The R Slidify presentation contains 8 pages, 1 cover page, 1 page with a Plotly interactive map and 6 pages with text/code.

 You can click the **Page Up/Down** key (or the **Arrow** keys or the **Space** bar) to go to the previous/next page.